 Chin augmentation involves enlarging a weak chin in order to better balance the facial profile and enhance facial aesthetics.
 A weak or under-projecting chin can give an unattractive appearance.
 Due to imbalance of the upper to lower face, a weak or under-projecting chin can give the appearance that the nose is too big for the face and often people seek reduction in nose size (rhinoplasty) when really the chin is a major contributing factor to their concerns.BEFORE AND AFTER PHOTOS

-A weakness of the chin may cause concern because a weak chin is usually due to relative underdevelopment of the lower jaw and this is often associated with mal-occlusion or non alignment of the lower and upper teeth such that the lower teeth don’t come forward enough to fit with the upper teeth in the normal way.
+A weakness of the chin may cause concern.
+Weak chins are usually due to relative underdevelopment of the lower jaw.
+This is often associated with mal-occlusion or non alignment of the lower and upper teeth.
+The lower teeth don’t come forward enough to fit with the upper teeth in the normal way.
 When this problem is corrected with jaw surgery by moving the lower jaw forward, the chin is automatically brought forward as well and the weak chin issue resolved.
 Often, however, at an early age, orthodontics or braces is used to tilt the bottom teeth forward and the weak chin problem remains.

 - It looks unattractive